Communities

 Additionally the animal I propose is not fast and agile, and like other large animals carnivores and other animals, like bears, would rely on sprinting for short distances, shorter distances than other carnivores, hence why I said it needed to be so close to pick prey off and get just enough distance that it wouldn't be.
 They would work a lot like large rhinos do when sprinting.

-Cazadorro‭ wrote about 4 years ago
+Cazadorro‭ wrote over 4 years ago

 Finally, I didn't ask if my creature was possible to begin with, my question was about hiding such an animal at certain ranges.
 I even specified it's hiding strategy didn't need to work 100% of the time (or even 10% apparently!), and that environmental changes could be part of what makes it work.